-The Advance program provides an opportunity for students to engage with local community groups, learn about volunteering and gain new skills by completing nationally recognised training.
+The Youth Crew program provides an opportunity for students to engage with local community groups, learn about volunteering and gain new skills by completing nationally recognised training.

-Each year funding is provided for eleven Year 9 students to join the program, selected through an application process which takes place in November of the preceding year.
-The program is two years in length and heavily subsidised, with a small contribution fee required from students.
+Each year funding is provided for eleven Year 10 students to join the program, selected through an application process which takes place in November of the preceding year.
+The program is two years in length and heavily subsidised by a grant made possibly by the Kiewa Mitta Murray Community Enterprises Limited (Mount Beauty and Distric Community Bank), with a small contribution fee required from students.
 Students also need to provide their own leather work boots.
 All other personal protective equipment is provided.

-If you would like further information on the Advance Youth Crew program, please contact the school’s Advance coordinator.
+If you would like further information on the Youth Crew program, please contact the school’s Youth Crew Coordinator.